MRCCA Rulemaking Project - FAQs

 - Standards for protecting bluffs and steep slopes

-- Standards for protecting key resources as part of new development
+- Standards for protecting key resources as part of new development and redevelopment

 What don't the rules include?